MTG Corporate Website Privacy Policy

 When we refer to “you” in this Privacy Policy, we refer to you as data subject (see Section II. below for more details on what this means).
 If you are interacting with us on behalf of others, please make sure all affected people receive the information stated in this Privacy Policy.

-I. Who are we?
+I. Who Are We?

 If we speak of “MTG”, “we” or “us” in this Privacy Policy, we refer to ourselves as controller as defined below.
 Our contact details are: